 While much of the literature focused on program, peer, and personal factors that impact doctoral persistence, family appeared to have a major role for students.
 Many of the themes that came to the surface within the family category had the potential to have a negative impact on persistence through the doctoral program.
 Perhaps this is a phenomenon that is found uniquely within doctoral counselor educators.
 Regardless, the two themes that were formed in the final triangulation were “support” and “guilt and loss.”

 Differing from the support seen in the organizational category, the support from family had deeper roots and thus greater ability to affect students in their persistence than the less intimate relationship with faculty or peers.
 This theme had the highest representation of the themes (N=14) with all students referring to the need for family support as being critical.
 Some students described the level of this impact with statements of “without my wife, this would not be possible” and “(my husband) encourages me to be a better person.”
 The support from family was significantly centered on committed romantic relationships such as a husband or wife.
 One student went so far as to say “my wife is the biggest factor in my persistence, without her support or desire for this for me, I would not be doing a doctorate.”
 Others stated that their spouse was not supportive and reported the very negative impacts that had on their persistence.
 One student reported the doctorate being “my dream, not my wife’s.”
 This elicited a sadness as this student talked, giving off a sense of loneliness and isolation.
 Children also played an important role in this theme as well.
-Student described how their “children’s admiration and pride for my academic goal” pushed them to persist.
+Students described how their “children’s admiration and pride for my academic goal” pushed them to persist.
 This, in turn, provided them a “sense of belonging and provides security and self-identity.”
 Coupled with this, however, was a second theme of “guilt and loss.”

 Upon reviewing the notes from the presentations of each student, it was clear that no other category or theme elicited more emotion than that of the family.
 It was clear that the family was a priority for all the students and that each one had to weigh the cost of the degree process either before, or now during, the program.
 The need to count the cost and be prepared for sacrifice is described in the literature as well (Woo, Mulit, & Visalli, 2016).
 However, this sacrifice comes at the cost of the family, not just the student.
 “Guilt and loss” as a theme was seen in nearly all presentations (N=13).
 Photos included personal images of family and children, but also images of things missed such as family dinners and lack of conversations.
 This emotion and thought of guilt was expressed in terms of having to ask family to sacrifice for their own personal goals.
 Statements such as “I still feel guilt (even though family tells me they are fine)” and the potential for displeasure from family “if I don’t get my act together” spoke to this theme’s importance.